peterpancreas/RLGN/README.md

 - Press `o` to turn off the light.
 - Press `q` to quit the application.

+- ## Arduino Code

+The Arduino code for this project is located in the `arduino code` directory.

+### Setup Instructions

+1. Open the Arduino IDE.
+2. Open the `.ino` file located in the `arduino code` directory.
+3. Connect your Arduino board to your computer.
+4. Select the appropriate board and port in the Arduino IDE.
+5. Upload the code to the Arduino board.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.